 WHAT THAT SMOKE SMELL IS

-Many people find it confusing that cigarette smoke smell clings to everything around it, lingering long after that cigarette butt has long been extinguished.
+Many people find it confusing that the smell of cigarette smoke clings to everything around it, lingering long after that cigarette butt has long been extinguished.

 When it comes to nice smelling scents, such as bread, perfume and flowers, we find that their scent quickly peters out, replaced by scents not half as attractive to our noses.

-What we tend to forget is that that smoke smell is exactly that: smoke.
+What we tend to forget is that that the smell of smoke is exactly that: smoke.
 As they say, where there’s smoke, there’s fire, which means combustion.
-The cigarette smoke smell that pervades our outfits and homes is burnt particles, consisting of ash, partially burned tobacco, plant matter and more.
+The stink from cigarettes that pervades our outfits and homes is burnt particles, consisting of ash, partially burned tobacco, plant matter and more.
 Because the smoke smell is made of particulates it clings to surfaces and fibres, meaning smokers find it particularly difficult to hide the fact that they’ve been smoking and desperately want to discover how to remove the smell of smoke.

 Read more: How To Cross Over From Smoking To Vaping